dbruning/accord/README.md

 The unit test status when replacing the .NET Framework based assemblies with their PCL analogues should give an indication of the current completeness of the porting of the non-imaging assemblies.

-Results, April 15, 2015 (synched with main repository commit [4edaa7e](https://github.com/accord-net/framework/commit/4edaa7e958ed607deece93d4d0de303e22e433b2)):
+Results, May 26, 2015 (synched with main repository commit [7b75468](https://github.com/accord-net/framework/commit/7b75468df41e0f02eeefda5d58eebf88962b08e3)):

-* Accord.Tests.Audio, 12 unit tests (*WaveFileAudioSourceTest* excluded), all passed
+* Accord.Tests.Core, 73 unit tests, all passed
-* Accord.Tests.IO, 29 unit tests, all passed
+* Accord.Tests.IO, 35 unit tests, all passed
-* Accord.Tests.MachineLearning, 160 tests (*RansacLineTest* excluded), 3 failed
+* Accord.Tests.MachineLearning, 165 tests, 3 failed
 * Accord.Tests.MachineLearning (GPL), 1 test, passed
+* Accord.Tests.MachineLearning.FSharp, 2 tests, all passed
-* Accord.Tests.Math, 518 unit tests, all passed
+* Accord.Tests.Math, 798 unit tests, all passed
 * Accord.Tests.Math (Noncommercial), 3 unit tests, all passed
-* Accord.Tests.Statistics, 1140 tests, all passed
 * Accord.Tests.Neuro, 25 tests, all passed
+* Accord.Tests.Statistics, 1145 tests, all passed

 The failed tests in *Accord.Tests.MachineLearning* concern serialization, and these failures are due to missing *OnDeserialized* methods in the tested classes of the PCL *MachineLearning* library.

 Notes on commercial use
 -----------------------

-The *Shim.Drawing* assemblies that are required to build the Portable Class Library versions of *AForge.NET Framework* and *Accord.NET Framework* are published under the General Public License, version 3.
+The *Shim.Drawing* assemblies that are required to build the Portable Class Library versions of *Accord.NET Framework* are published under the General Public License, version 3.

-There are *Shim* and *Shim.Drawing* assemblies available for *Xamarin.Android* and *Xamarin.iOS*, making it possible to incorporate *Portable AForge* and *Portable Accord* assemblies in *Android* and *iPhone* or *iPad* apps.
+There are *Shim* and *Shim.Drawing* assemblies available for *Xamarin.Android* and *Xamarin.iOS*, making it possible to incorporate *Portable Accord* assemblies in *Android* and *iPhone* or *iPad* apps.
 See for example [this](http://cureos.blogspot.com/2014/10/smartphone-image-processing-development.html) blog post.

 *Shim Drawing* is available for evaluation from *NuGet* for all supported platforms.

-To purchase a commercial license of *Shim.Drawing* for *Android*, *iOS* or *Universal*/*Windows 8.1*/*Windows Phone (non-Silverlight) 8.1* for unlimited distribution of *Portable AForge* and *Portable Accord* based applications on app stores, simply click on one of these buttons:
+To purchase a commercial license of *Shim.Drawing* for *Android*, *iOS* or *Universal*/*Windows 8.1*/*Windows Phone (non-Silverlight) 8.1* for unlimited distribution of *Portable Accord* based applications on app stores, simply click on one of these buttons:

 <table>
 <tr>